React Elements

 attribute is followed by a pair of curly braces ({}

-) to indicate that a JavaScript expression follows.
-This expression turns out to be an array holding two JSX elements.
+) to indicate that a JavaScript expression follows, which in this case is an array holding two JSX elements, <h1>

 Of course, it isn't desirable to use children